Simplified Least Squares Shadowing sensitivity analysis for chaotic ODEs and PDEs: A summary of the tangent and adjoint versions of simplified Least Squares Shadowing

 Note that this is the Least Squares Shadowing problem in previous literature \cite{explosion}, but without a time-dilation term. \item Approximate the derivative of $\J(s)$ by computing a windowed time-average :

-where $\w$, the window function, is a scalar function in $[0,1]$ satisfying \begin{enumerate} \item $\w$ continuously differentiable, \item $\w(0)=\w(1)=0$, \item $\int_0^1 \w(s) ds = 1$. \end{enumerate} An example satisfying all three criteria is $\w(s) = 1 - \cos 2 \pi s$. \end{enumerate} This resulting derivative approximation converges to the true derivative as $T\to\infty$, as mathematically derived in Section \ref{proof} and under the same assumptions\footnote{The essential assumption is for the dynamical system to be uniformly hyperbolic.} as the original Least Squares Shadowing method \cite{proof}.\\
+where $\w$, the window function, is a scalar function in $[0,1]$ satisfying \begin{enumerate} \item $\w$ continuously differentiable, \item $\w(0)=\w(1)=0$, \item $\int_0^1 \w(r) dr = 1$. \end{enumerate} An example satisfying all three criteria is $\w(r) = 1 - \cos 2 \pi r$. \end{enumerate} This resulting derivative approximation converges to the true derivative as $T\to\infty$, as mathematically derived in Section \ref{proof} and under the same assumptions\footnote{The essential assumption is for the dynamical system to be uniformly hyperbolic.} as the original Least Squares Shadowing method \cite{proof}.\\

 In the algorithm above, the cost of solving the constrained least squares problem (\ref{kkttan}) scales with the dimension of $s$, and is independent from the dimension of $J$.
-Such an algorithm, which favors a low-dimensional parameter $s$ and a high-dimensional quantity of interest $J$, can be categorized as a tangent method in sensitivity analysis.
-A corresponding adjoint method can be derived, whose computation cost favors a high-dimensional $s$ and a low-dimensional $J$.
+Such an algorithm, which favors a low-dimensional parameter $s$ and a high-dimensional quantity of interest $J$, is called the tangent (or forward) version of simplified LSS.\\ A corresponding adjoint (or backward) version can be derived, whose computation cost favors a high-dimensional $s$ and a low-dimensional $J$.
 This adjoint algorithm, also consists of three steps : \begin{enumerate} \item Obtain a trajectory $u(t)$, $0\le t\le T$ in the same way as Step 1 of the previous algorithm. \item Solve the system of linear equations

-where $\w(s)$, $0\le s\le 1$ is a scalar windowing function satisfying the criteria described in Step 3 of the previous algorithm.
-This system of linear differential equations is the dual of the system in Step 2 of the previous algorithm, derived by combining it with Equation (\ref{objlsstan}) and integrating by parts. \item Approximate the derivative of $\J(s)$ by the following equation, derived together with Equations (\ref{kktadj}) in Step 2 :
+where $\w(r)$, $0\le r\le 1$ is a scalar windowing function satisfying the criteria described in Step 3 of the previous algorithm.
+This system of linear differential equations is the dual of the system in Step 2 of the previous algorithm, derived by combining it with Equation (\ref{objlsstan}) and integrating by parts.
+A complete derivation of the adjoint version can be found in \ref{adjointderivation}. \item Approximate the derivative of $\J(s)$ by the following equation, derived together with Equations (\ref{kktadj}) in Step 2 :